The Dancing Maize God

-- He is decked out in jade (breath spirit) jewels—beaded necklace, ear flares, bands on his upper arms and knees and beaded ankle and wrist bands.
+- The king is decked out in jade (“breath” “spirit”) jewels—beaded necklace, ear flares, bands on his upper arms and knees and beaded ankle and wrist bands.

-- The headdress consists of iridescent quetzal feathers, the blue-green color symbolizing water, life and sky.
+- His headdress consists of iridescent quetzal feathers, the blue-green color symbolizing water, life and sky.

-- The uplifted heel and the long outward ends of his loincloth indicate vigorous motion, replicating the stars that “dance” circles around the North Star—sometimes referred to as “Heart of Heaven.”
+- His uplifted heel and the long outward ends of his loincloth indicate vigorous motion, replicating the stars that “dance” circles around the North Star—sometimes referred to as “Heart of Heaven.”

-- The belt assembly consists of a large Spondylus (spiny oyster) shell with three stars on it indicating the constellation Orion—that marks the three cosmic hearthstones and the split (birthing) place in the mythic turtle shell from the maize god arose after being reborn.
+- The belt assembly consists of a large Spondylus (spiny oyster) shell with three stars on it indicating the constellation Orion, which marks the three cosmic hearthstones and the split (birthing) place in the mythic turtle shell from which the maize god arose, reborn from the underworld.
 The shape of the shell is a reference to Xoc, possibly the name of a kind of fish in the underworld.
 Shells were used to collect sacrificial blood, another allusion to rebirth.

-- What looks to our modern eyes like a jumble of elements alongside the dancer, are items of significance situated in a tall, very elaborate “backrack” attached to a waist-armature composed of interlacing elements.
-It’s worn to show that the dancer is the maize god, not just an impersonator.
-Each element of the backrack—faces, symbols, feathers, animal figures—reference cosmic events associated with the maize god after he was resurrected.
-Considering the weight and intricacy of the total costume, it’s likely that these elements were made of paper, palm fibers and fabrics painted with a thin plaster slip.
+- What looks to our modern eyes like a jumble of elements behind the dancer, are items of significance situated in a tall, very elaborate “backrack” attached to a waist-armature composed of interlacing elements.
+It’s worn to show that the dancer is actually the maize god, not just an impersonator.
+Each element of the backrack—faces, symbols, feathers, animal figures—reference cosmic events associated with the god after he was resurrected.
+Considering the weight and intricacy of the total costume, it’s likely that these elements were made of paper, palm fibers, light wood and fabrics painted with a thin plaster slip.

-- The head of the long-nosed figure toward the bottom-right is a “Witz Monster,” the personification of a hill or mountain deity, identified as such by the cleft in his forehead and circular symbols of stone.
+- The head of the long-nosed figure toward the bottom-right is a “Witz Monster,” the personification of a hill or mountain deity, identified as such by the cleft in his forehead and circular features that symbolize “stone.”

-- The jaguar figure sitting atop the Witz Monster is a reference to “Waterlily Jaguar,” a transformer, indicating that the dancer has been transformed into the maize god.
+- The jaguar figure sitting atop the Witz Monster is a reference to “Waterlily Jaguar,” a transformer, indicating that the dancer has been transformed from a human being into the maize god.